diegodorado/atom-live-emojing/README.md

 ```

-You can put this in your `startup.scd` if you are using it often.
+You can copy and paste this code in your `startup.scd` if you are using it often.
+Or [download it](https://raw.githubusercontent.com/diegodorado/atom-live-emojing/master/sendEmojis.scd) to execute only when you want to.

 ### Spreading along the z-axis